savox84/WeatherApp/README.md

 # WeatherApp
-A simple weather application using angual
+A simple weather application using AngularJS